rust-lang/rust/doc/tutorial-borrowed-ptr.md

 # Borrowing managed boxes and rooting

-We’ve seen a few examples so far where heap boxes (both managed and unique) are borrowed.
+We’ve seen a few examples so far of borrowing heap boxes, both managed and unique.
 Up till this point, we’ve glossed over issues of safety.
 As stated in the introduction, at runtime a borrowed pointer is simply a pointer, nothing more.
-Therefore, if we wish to avoid the issues that C has with dangling pointers (and we do!), a compile-time safety check is required.
+Therefore, avoiding C's problems with dangling pointers requires a compile-time safety check.

 The basis for the check is the notion of _lifetimes_.
-A lifetime is basically a static approximation of the period in which the pointer is
-valid: it always corresponds to some expression or block within the program.
-Within that expression, the pointer can be used freely, but if the pointer somehow leaks outside of that expression, the compiler will report an error.
-We’ll be discussing lifetimes more in the examples to come, and a more thorough introduction is also available.
+A lifetime is a static approximation of the span of execution during which the pointer is valid: it always corresponds to some expression or block within the program.
+Code inside that expression can use the pointer without restrictions.
+But if the pointer escapes from that expression (for example, if the expression contains an assignment expression that assigns the pointer to a mutable field of a data structure with a broader scope than the pointer itself), the compiler reports an error.
+We'll be discussing lifetimes more in the examples to come, and a more thorough introduction is also available.

-When a borrowed pointer is created, the compiler must ensure that it will remain valid for its entire lifetime.
+When the `&` operator creates a borrowed pointer, the compiler must ensure that the pointer remains valid for its entire lifetime.
 Sometimes this is relatively easy, such as when taking the address of a local variable or a field that is stored on the stack:

 ~~~
 struct X { f: int }